OUR MISSION STATEMENT:

 Pine Ridge Indian Reservation has nine districts and a total of 56 communities.
 There are 3,468 square miles.
 We are Tetons and our Band is Oglala.
 We are called Scatter Their Own, but as an Oyate (people), we keep our peoples close- we don't scatter our people.
 Our spoken language is Lakota.
 We come from the Oceti Sakowin, The Seven Council Fires, there are three dialects, Lakota, Nakota, Dakota.
 We are the Great Sioux Nation.

 Our goal is to unify our small grassroots Lakota Community, our Elders, Adults, Youth and our Children.

 Serving boys and girls ages 5-26, we weave traditional Lakota values into Modern Life Skills.
-We offer after school, weekend and summer activities.

 We have been informally helping youth in our community since 2016.